trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 ![](images/intf_drilldown_search_form.png)

-You can change the interface, time interval, topper count etc.
+You can change the router, interface, time interval, and topper count.

 | Field            | Description                                                                                 |
 | ---------------- | ------------------------------------------------------------------------------------------- |